illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Filling and signing the form with accurate information

-• Visiting the County Clerk’s Office together or opt for virtual marriage license issuance if provided by the clerk
+• Visiting the County Clerk’s Office together, or opt for virtual marriage license issuance if provided by the clerk

 • Paying fees through the accepted payment methods

-Who can obtain Marriage Records in Illinois?
+Who Can Obtain Marriage Records in Illinois?

 • The couple mentioned in the record